joyboseroy/indus_decipher/README.md

 ## External validation against an independently published corpus

+This section was written while M77/EBUDS was still the highest-priority missing piece; it has since been obtained (see "M77 obtained and verified" above).
+Kept here as it stood, since the WUCS comparison below remains a real, independent line of evidence in its own right, not redundant with the M77 result -- WUCS is a third corpus, compiled by Bryan Wells using an entirely different methodology from both this project's own digitizations and Mahadevan's own M77.
-The highest-priority missing piece remains M77/EBUDS itself (see CITATIONS.md and "Other real-data leads"), which needs either a successful data request or a bulk download the sandbox environment this project has been developed in cannot reach directly.
-While that's pending, `experiments/wucs_comparison_test.py` does something achievable right now: Sinha, Izhar, Pan and Wells (2010, arXiv:1005.4997) published exact network statistics computed on the WUCS corpus (Wells Unique Complete Single-line dataset, 1,821 sequences, 593 signs, compiled independently by Bryan Wells from site reports and photographic
+`experiments/wucs_comparison_test.py`: Sinha, Izhar, Pan and Wells (2010, arXiv:1005.4997) published
+exact network statistics computed on the WUCS corpus (Wells Unique Complete Single-line dataset, 1,821 sequences, 593 signs, compiled independently by Bryan Wells from site reports and photographic